skuill/LyricsScraperNET/README.md

     }
 }
 ```
+There are also extension methods for setting up LyricScraperClient as IServiceCollection that stored in some IConfiguration.

 More examples can be found in example project: [LyricsScraperNET.Client](LyricsScraperNET.Client/Program.cs)

 ## Contributing and Feedback

 Feel free to send me feedback on [Telegram](https://t.me/skuill).

 You are more than welcome to contribute to this project.
 Fork and make a Pull Request, or [create an Issue](https://github.com/skuill/LyricScraperNET/issues/new) if you see any problem or want to propose a feature.

 ## Support